 I was born in Carlsbad, New Mexico, and I have lived and worked in various other parts of the United States, including Western Washington, East Tennessee, New York City, and Washinton DC.

 Growing up, my mom had a keen eye for injustice.
 My brother and I learned early on about the violence of oppression.
 By the time I entered college and determined that I wanted to be a teacher, I’d become extremely passionate about changing the education system to be more equitable for all people.

-For fourteen years, I worked as a high school teacher in public high schools across the United States, earning my National Board teaching certificate in 2014.
-For most of that time, I served as a union organizer of schools and communities around social justice issues.
+In 2006, I began working as a high school teacher of language arts and social studies in East Tennessee.
+Over the next fourteen years, I worked in public high schools across the United States, earning my National Board teaching certificate in 2014.
+For most of that time, I participated heavily in grassroots activism and served as a union organizer of schools and communities around social justice issues.

 In addition to Processwork, my facilitation style is strongly influenced by the principles of Structural Integration, Nonviolent Communication, Circle Work, and various schools of critical theory.

 Subscribe to my mailing list or email me directly at email@example.com